Part I: From scenic to semantic

 Designing for semantic interaction

-The interface is no longer a frame; the system is the experience.
-With systems becoming more adaptive and contextual, we’re shifting from designing screens to designing intelligence.
-That means shaping the conditions for understanding: how systems engage with ambiguity, context, and the nuance of human goals.
+The interface is no longer the frame.
+We’re shifting from designing screens to designing intelligence.
+That means shaping how systems engage with ambiguity, context, and the nuance of human goals.

 Think in systems, not screens

 Semantic design unfolds across touchpoints, platforms, and time.
 A single intent might surface in multiple contexts, across different devices.
-It’s less about where a button goes, and more about when, how, and why intelligence appears.
+Design for when, how, and why intelligence appears.

 Focus on relationships